Victoria’s Burning Problem – Waste to Energy

 Every year more and more of Victoria’s waste will be set on fire.

 Victoria is building a “ring of fire” of rubbish incinerators.
+We have more waste to energy (WtE) projects on foot than all other Australian jurisdictions combined.

 Several new licences have recently been granted and projects are being proposed in Lara, Wollert, Maryvale, Sunbury, Laverton North and Dandenong South.
 Once these reach full operating capacity, the vast majority of waste in Victoria could be taken from landfill to be burnt.
 The ACT has banned these kinds of projects and NSW does not allow them in residential areas.